Maro1F431/vlg/README.md

 an example of how to use our solution:</br>
 -	**./a.out path/to/file.txt**

-Furthermore you can use the --print optin to print the eccentricity list as such:\
+Furthermore you can use the --print option to print the eccentricity list as such:
-	**./a.out --print path/to/file.txt**
+-	**./a.out --print path/to/file.txt**